 First Impressions of Soweto

-A boy kicks a football in the red, barren dust.
+A boy kicks a football in the dust.
 A cloud of burned, breathless amber follows his feet as he runs.
 The background is flat and empty; the foreground laced with wire.

-That’s the image I had of Soweto, South Africa’s most notorious township: a sprawling no man’s land south west of Joburg (itself a byword for danger) with only barefoot feet and a chequered ball distinguishing it from every other impoverished, sterile desert in the world.
+That’s the image I had of Soweto, South Africa’s most notorious township: a sprawling no man’s land south west of Joburg.
+Itself a byword for danger, only the barefoot feet and football ads set it apart from every other impoverished, sterile desert in the world.

 The Real Soweto

-So, as I found myself engulfed one Sunday morning by a marching band, an evangelist choir and more children than I could balance on one shiny rental bike – no lock, no need – I had a Sowetan epiphany.
+So, as I found myself one Sunday morning struggling to move, I had an epiphany.
+Engulfed by a marching band, an evangelical choir and more children than I could balance on one shiny rental bike – no lock, no need – I realised I had got it wrong.

-My eyes flashed along the tree-lined tarmac roads that followed the swollen contours of the earth and they turned inwards instead to ask myself this: where on earth had I got those other mental images?
+My eyes flashed along the tree-lined tarmac roads that followed the swollen contours of the earth and they turned inwards instead to ask myself this: where and why had I got those other mental images?